 - We are told husband and wife can decide together to give up sex for a time and reason (1 Corinthians 7:5)

-Not all examples of a Biblical Fast are about Food
+Not all examples of a Biblical Fast (Spiritual Fast) are about Food

-The last 2 examples give me an understanding that this is really about replacing things that satisfy us physically with God for a time and specific purpose.
+The last two examples give me an understanding that to fast and pray is really about replacing things that satisfy us physically with God for a time and specific purpose.

 In the past, I have fasted from food and found that to draw me nearer to God in deep ways.